marczz/mzlinux_pages/media/media_players.md

     ](http://www.smplayer.info/en/supported-formats-and-codecs), it can
     play YouTube videos.
 And support [chromecast
     ](https://blog.smplayer.info/category/chromecast/) since v17.1
     this need you have Chrome or Chromium installed.

+    Smplayer support {{< iref "tag_management#chapter" "Chapters" >}}
+      {{< iref "tag_management#bookmark" "Bookmarks" >}}
+    and {{< iref "tag_management#cuesheet" "CUE Sheets" >}}

     SMPlayer is in Debian.
 -   [SMPlayer Blog](https://blog.smplayer.info/)
 -   [Wikipedia: SMPlayer](https://en.wikipedia.org/wiki/SMPlayer).

+Smplayer playing a small ogg vorbis uses for the smplayer UI 97M res / 88M shared and you need to add the palyer, for mpv it is 78M res / 56 shr making a total of 175M resident *It is reasonable to think that mpv and the gui don't share code*.

 [celluloid](https://celluloid-player.github.io/) (GPL-3.0)
 :   is a  GTK+ frontend for mpv.